For everyone’s benefit and safety, please adhere to our simple land use rules so that we may continue providing a

 - Please stay on marked trails

-- No new trail construction or alterations allowed without prior permission
+- No new trail construction or alterations are allowed without prior permission.

 - Pets are welcome but must be leashed.

 - The following activities are NOT ALLOWED: Fires • Hunting • Camping • Flying of Drones • Slack Lining • Metal Detecting • Removal of Plants, Minerals, or Artifacts • Rock Climbing • Rappelling

 Questions or Concerns?
 Call us at 256-534-5263.

-- Let someone know where you’ll be hiking and never hike alone.
+- Let someone know where you’ll be hiking and/or bring a buddy.
 Companions are for safety as well as for sharing the scenery and fun.
 Make certain your phone is charged.
-Take photos to capture the outdoor memories!

 - Hydrate – before, during, and after a hike!
 Always carry water with you while on the trail.
 Maintaining body fluids is essential!

 - Wear appropriate clothing.
 Wear sturdy shoes and appropriate clothing.
 Suitable footwear can help you maintain footing as you navigate rocky, uneven terrain and many hiking boots provide helpful ankle support.
 A long-sleeved shirt and light-weight nylon pants are a good idea.
 Don’t forget sunscreen and insect repellent.

 - Carry out what you carry in.
 Bring a garbage bag and plastic gloves.
 Help keep the trails clean by picking up trash.